ypradat/sigprofilerjulia/Readme.rst

 * ``reconErrorPercentage_SigEval`` : percentage of the above.

-* ``simError_SigEval`` : per sample reconstruction error of the original matrix count using the exposure count of SigEval processes using cosine distance as a measure.
+* ``simError_SigEval`` : per sample reconstruction error compared to the original matrix count using the exposure count of SigEval processes using cosine distance as a measure.

 * ``avgReconstructionError_SigEval`` : average reconstruction error of the original matrix count using the exposure count of SigEval processes.